 For a beneficiary of a foreign trust, the maximum value of your interest in the trust is the sum of 1.) the value of all of the cash or other property distributed during the tax year from the trust to you as a beneficiary, and 2.) the value using the valuation tables under section 7520 of your right as a beneficiary to receive mandatory distributions as of the last day of the tax year.

-Furthermore, to alleviate the burden of duplicative tax reporting, an specified financial asset is not required to be reported on Form 8938, if that it is reported on another international information return, such as Form 3520, Form 5471, Form 8621, or Form 8865.
+Furthermore, to alleviate the burden of duplicative tax reporting, an specified financial asset is not required to be reported on Form 8938, if it is reported on another timely filed international information return, such as Form 3520, Form 5471, Form 8621, or Form 8865.

 Reporting of foreign gifts and inheritances

-A little-known related compliance issue is the reporting of foreign gifts and inheritance.
+A little-known related compliance issue is the reporting of foreign inheritance or gift.
 Under I.R.C.
 6039F, the receipt of a gift or inheritance by a U.S. person from a nonresident alien individual in excess of $100,000 is required to be reported to the IRS.
 Congress, in its infinite wisdom, required this information to be reported on Form 3520, the same form used to report transactions with foreign trusts.

-While the use of foreign trusts can be used for tax avoidance purposes, that is not the case when one receives a foreign gift or inheritance – as there is no tax assessed on a foreign gift or inheritance.
+While the use of foreign trusts can be used for tax avoidance purposes, that is not the case when one receives a foreign inheritance or gift – as there is no tax assessed on a foreign gift or inheritance.
 Last year the IRS announced a compliance campaign which targets noncompliance with foreign trust reporting on Form 3520/3520-A.

 In furtherance of this campaign, the IRS service center has been automatically assessing penalties on Form 3520/3520-A even if a reasonable cause statement is attached.
-Unfortunately, individuals who simply file a late Form 3520 to report a foreign gift or inheritance are swept up in this compliance campaign (again, a campaign with has nothing to do with foreign gifts and inheritances).
+Unfortunately, individuals who simply file a late Form 3520 to report a foreign inheritance or gift are swept up in this compliance campaign (again, a campaign that has nothing to do with foreign gifts and inheritances).
 Penalties can be severe – up to 25% of the amount of the gift or inheritance.
 Therefore, if you are late filing a Form 3520, you should be ready for an automatic penalty assessment and then for a lengthy appeals process to dispute it.
-It appears there is discussion about potential changes to the statute: link here.